 Khazana means ‘treasure’.
 But what does that mean to you?

 I’ve always felt proud of the fact that I can cook loads of different cuisines but I choose to celebrate my cultural heritage and show what’s unique about the Indo-Persian region.
 A lot of the recipes I've written are tied to my youth and my childhood, places I've traveled and recipes I've eaten.
 That’s the ‘treasure’ the book refers to.
-It made natural sense to me to write about and center a culture I know so well, but thats not necessarily understood by that many other people.
+It made natural sense to me to write about a culture I know so well, but that's not necessarily understood by that many other people.

 How relevant is Mughal cuisine, which was developed for imperial banquets, to home cooks?

 I mean, the Mughals were serious about food.
 They brought cooks over from Persia to staff their immense kitchens.
 They actually appointed a Food Minister, who was responsible for procuring all the food just for the Emperor.
 But I’ve taken some of those old Mughal recipes and concepts, and made them very much 21st century.
 So instead of being 12-hour long slow cook recipes which require 6 people to constantly stir, they're recipes that you can do in the most basic of kitchens.
 Mughal flavours are actually bang on trend, with fruits and nuts and light spices.

 How did you research these old recipes?

 It took a long time, I was very passionate about it and delved into a lot of the historic texts.
 The Mughals were fantastic at documenting their lives, their battles, political strategy, meals, everything.
 And it's all been translated into English as well.
 It was just a case of probing and going into the sources and making sure everything I was writing was credible.
 Instead of being quite dry basic history, dates and stuff, I've picked out the history that captures people's imagination, the fantastical, crazy amazing things they used to do.

 What was your first encounter with the Mughals?